-The Top Five “Florida Man” Headlines Of 2019 So Far
+The Top Five ‘Florida Man’ Headlines Of 2019 So Far

 3. Robert Thomas Houston

-Houston, 33, found out that his father helped delivery him on the day of his birth, and promptly whacked him in the face with a scolding hot slice of pizza.
-After sharing the sentimental story of his son’s birthday, his father went for an evening stroll while Houston waited for the pizza delivery.
+Houston, 33, found out that his father helped deliver him on the day of his birth — and promptly whacked him in the face with a scalding hot slice of pizza.
+After sharing the sentimental story of his son’s birth, his father went for an evening stroll while Houston waited for the pizza delivery.
 When his father returned, Houston held him down in a chair and slammed the slice into his face while screaming at him.

-“The victim began to flail around, trying to get the defendant off of him, at which point the defendant went outside and awaited law enforcement,” a report of the incident stated, as WSBTV Atlanta revealed.
-Law enforcement officials said they found the slice of pizza on a chair, and cheese and sauce strewn about the room.
+“The victim began to flail around, trying to get the defendant off of him, at which point the defendant went outside and awaited law enforcement,” a report of the incident stated, as WSB-TV revealed.
+Law enforcement officials said that they found the slice of pizza on a chair, with cheese and sauce being strewn about the room.

 4. Deana Seltzer

 Not one to let the guys have all the glory, Deana Seltzer of Palm Beach was arrested after allegedly attacking her parents for refusing to take her to Outback Steakhouse.
-As Fox News reported, Seltzer became so enraged over their denial to take her to dinner, she started turning over furniture, smashing through glass, and began punching her mother in the chest and arms.
+As Fox News reported, Seltzer became so enraged over their denial to take her to dinner that she started turning over furniture, smashing through glass, and punched her mother in the chest and arms.

-When her father attempted to break up the scuffle, Seltzer picked up a knife and started chasing and threatening to kill her parents.
-She was charged with aggravated assault with a deadly weapon, domestic battery and battery of a person 65 or older.
+When her father attempted to break up the scuffle, Seltzer picked up a knife and started chasing — and threatening to kill — her parents.
+She was charged with aggravated assault with a deadly weapon, domestic battery, and battery of a person 65 or older.
 She currently awaits a mental health evaluation.

 5. Daniel Taylor

-St. Petersburg resident Daniel Taylor, 41, was arrested following a videotaped altercation between himself and a McDonald’s employee after not being handed a straw with his beverage.
-A new law in St. Pete prohibits restaurants from having straws out in the open, but customers can receive one if they request it.
+St. Petersburg resident Daniel Taylor, 41, was arrested following a videotaped altercation between himself and a McDonald’s employee — after not being handed a straw with his beverage.
+A new law in St. Petersburg prohibits restaurants from having straws out in the open, but customers can receive one if they request it.

 “He was yelling and walking toward the counter and the young lady behind the counter told him that it’s the law now that we’re not allowed to have straws in the lobby,” eye witness Brenda Biandudi told ABC Action News.
 Following a verbal confrontation, Biandudi caught a video of Taylor reaching over the counter to grab at the young employee, Yasmine James.

-James fought off her attacker by throwing several punches, before being pulled away from the man by her co-workers.
-Taylor was arrested and charged with two counts of simple battery.
+James fought off her attacker by throwing several punches before being pulled away from the man by her co-workers.
+Taylor was arrested, and was charged with two counts of simple battery.